Obesity-associated morbidity: Medical discrimination

-Cardiological
+Cardiological risks

 Body weight is not considered to be an independently predictive risk factor for cardiovascular disease by current (as of 2014) risk assessment tools.
 Mortality from cardiovascular disease has decreased despite increases in obesity, and at least one clinical trial was stopped early because the weight loss intervention being tested did not reduce cardiovascular disease.

 Ischemic heart disease

 Abdominal obesity is associated with cardiovascular diseases including angina and myocardial infarction.
 However, overall obesity (as measured by BMI) may lead to false diagnoses of myocardial infarction and may decrease mortality after acute myocardial infarction.

 In 2008, European guidelines concluded that 35% of ischemic heart disease among adults in Europe is due to obesity.

 Congestive heart failure

 Having obesity is associated to about 11% of heart failure cases in males and 14% in females.

 High blood pressure

 More than 85% of those with hypertension have a BMI greater than 25, although diet is probably a more important factor than body weight.
 Risk estimates indicate that at least two-thirds of people with hypertension can be directly attributed to obesity.
 The association between obesity and hypertension has been found in animal and clinical studies, which have suggested that there are multiple potential mechanisms for obesity-induced hypertension.
 These mechanisms include the activation of the sympathetic nervous system as well as the activation of the renin–angiotensin–aldosterone system.
 As of 2007, it was unclear whether there is an association between hypertension and obesity in children, but there is little direct evidence that blood pressure has increased despite increases in pediatric overweight.